Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Related Work

 \textbf{Human Motion synthesis:} A closely related topic to pose estimation is pose synthesis \cite{modi, closd}.
-This usually involves training a generative model on a human motion dataset along with textual labels to generate motion based on a prompt or unconditionally. \cite{humanprior} uses a trained motion synthesis model to serve as a prior for more complex tasks such as motion blending and multi-person interactive motion. \\ Some of these textual models also accept other inputs to serve as guidance for the generated motion \cite{maskedmimic, cghoi}. \cite{omnicontrol} generate human motion from textual prompts using a diffusion model, but can also use a gradient-based inverse guidance method to specify motion trajectories of various joints.
-Their work is closely related to ours, but they require \((N=1000)\) steps of inverse guidance (using DDPM) during inference, as well as a Transformer-based realism guidance module that encodes the joint location control signals.
+This usually involves training a generative model on a human motion dataset, along with textual labels, to generate motion either based on a prompt or unconditionally. \cite{humanprior} use a trained motion synthesis model as a prior for more complex tasks, such as motion blending and multi-person interactive motion. \\ Some of these textual models also accept other inputs to serve as guidance for the generated motion \cite{maskedmimic, cghoi}. \cite{omnicontrol} generate human motion from textual prompts using a diffusion model, but can also use a gradient-descent-based inverse guidance method to specify motion trajectories of various joints.
+Their work is closely related to ours, but they also require a Transformer-based realism-guidance module that encodes joint location-control signals.